 - the required information and experience to achieve credibility in court, either as a witness or as a practitioner

 - the necessary communication skills and confidence to understand the basic rules of evidence and present evidence in a clear, logical and objective manner

 - adequate awareness of best practices of non-verbal communication to build credibility

 - the necessary skills and experience to survive cross-examination

 - the necessary experience and skill to make appropriate use of supporting evidence, documents and notes

 - the required confidence and awareness to provide clear testimony

 - adequate understanding of witness behaviour in the court

 - the required skills, confidence and understanding to present evidence and place arguments in a logical and effective manner in the court

 Zoe Talent Solutions adopts a training methodology best suited to its training audience.
-Course content, topics and duration are checked thoroughly before commencement of each training course.
+Course content, topics and duration are checked thoroughly before the commencement of each training course.
 This is done to make the course most relatable to the audience in terms of their professional backgrounds and experience.